Panzerschrek/U-00DC-Sprache/source/build_system/README.md

 * Imports isolation - in each build target it's allowed to import only own header files or header files of dependencies
 * Isolation of symbols in different libraries - in order to prevent possible name conflicts and have possibility to build different versions of the same library into one result binary
 * Build results caching - if nothing was changed, nothing will be rebuilt, if only some source files were changed, only these files and their dependencies will be rebuilt.
-* Build configurations - debug, release.
+* Build configurations - debug, release, minimal size release.
 Each configuration has its own set of compiler flags.
+Additionaly there are a couple of options for tweaking of these configurations.
 * Multithreaded building - several compilation/custom command processes can be run in parallel.
 * Configuration options - for tweaking build targets
 * Target triple specifying
-* Limited (for now) cross-compilation support - using `--sysroot` option
+* Cross-compilation support - using `--sysroot` option
 * Packages - as subpackages within directories of another packages or as global versioned packages
 * Unification of common dependencies on build targets of global versioned packages (where it's necessary) - to ensure no build target depends directly or indirectly on more than one version of some another build target.
 * Generated sources and headers
+* Custom build steps - for sources/headers generation or external code building
 * Host package dependencies - for building build tools
 * Language server interaction (provide workspace information for language server)